RKHS-SHAP: Shapley Values for Kernel Methods: Background Materials

-$\{x_S, X_{S^c}\}$ denotes the concatenation of the arguments.
-We have written $f$ as the main argument of $\nu$ to highlight its interpretation as a functional indexed by local observation $x$ and coalition $S$.
-When $r$ is set to be marginal distribution, i.e $r(X_{S^c}|x_S) = p(X_{S^c})$, the value function is denoted as the \emph{Interventional value function} by \cite{janzing2020feature}. \emph{Observational value function} \cite{frye2020shapley}, on the other hand, set the reference distribution to be conditional distribution $p(X_{S^c}|X_S=x_S)$.
-In fact, these methods can be seen as examples of removal-based explanations \cite{covert2020understanding} since certain features are removed via integration to understand their impact on the model.
-See Figure \ref{fig: illustration} for an illustration of how Shapley values are adapted to model interpretation tasks.
+where $\{x_S, X_{S^c}\}$ denotes the concatenation of the arguments.
+We wrote $f$ as the main argument of $\nu$ to highlight its interpretation as a functional indexed by local observation $x$ and coalition $S$.
+When $r$ is set to be marginal distribution, i.e $r(X_{S^c}\mid X_S = x_S) = p(X_{S^c})$, the value function is denoted as the \emph{Interventional value function} by~\citet{janzing2020feature}. \emph{Observational value function}~\citep{frye2020shapley}, on the other hand, set the reference distribution to be a conditional distribution $p(X_{S^c}\mid X_S=x_S)$.
+Other choices of reference distributions will lead to Shapley values with specific properties, e.g., better locality of explanations~\citep{ghalebikesabi2021locality} or incorporating causal knowledge~\citep{heskes2020causal}.
+In this work we shall restrict our attention to marginal and conditional cases as they are the two most commonly adopted choices in the literature.

-\begin{defn} Given model $f$, local observation $x$ and a coalition set $S\subseteq D$, the Interventional and Observational value functions are denoted by $\nu_{x, S}^{(I)}(f) := \EE[(f(\{x_S, X_{S^c}\})]$ and $\nu_{x, S}^{(O)}(f) := \EE[f(\{x_S, X_{S^c}\})|X_S=x_S]$. \end{defn}
+\begin{defn} Given model $f$, local observation $x$ and a coalition set $S\subseteq D$, the Interventional and Observational value functions are denoted by $\nu_{x, S}^{(I)}(f) := \EE_{X_{S^c}}[(f(\{x_S, X_{S^c}\})]$ and $\nu_{x, S}^{(O)}(f) := \EE_{X_{S^c}}[f(\{x_S, X_{S^c}\})\mid X_S=x_S]$. \end{defn}

 The right choice of $\nu$ has been a long-standing debate in the community.
-While \cite{janzing2020feature} argued from a causal perspective that $\nu_{x, f}^{(I)}$ is the correct notion to represent missingness of features in an explanation task, \cite{frye2020shapley} argued that computing marginal expectation ignores feature correlation and leads to unrealistic results since one would be evaluating the value function outside the data-manifold.
-This controversy was further investigated by \cite{chen2020true}, where they argued that the choice of $\nu$ is \emph{application dependent} and the two approaches each lead to an explanation that is either \emph{true to the model} (marginal expectation) or \emph{true to the data} (conditional expectation). \cite{chen2020true} called the former as \emph{Interventional Shapley value} and the latter as \emph{Observational Shapley value}.
-When the context is clear, we denote the Shapley value of the $i^{th}$ feature of data $x$ at $f$ as $\phi_{x, i}(f)$ and use a superscript to indicate whether it is \emph{Interventional}, $\phi_{x, i}^{(I)}(f)$ or \emph{Observational} $\phi_{x, i}^{(O)}(f)$.
+While~\citet{janzing2020feature} argued from a causal perspective that $\nu_{x, f}^{(I)}$ is the correct notion to represent missingness of features in an explanation task,~\citet{frye2020shapley} argued that computing marginal expectation ignores feature correlation and leads to unrealistic results since one would be evaluating the value function outside the data-manifold.
+This controversy was further investigated by~\citet{chen2020true}, where they argued that the choice of $\nu$ is \emph{application dependent} and the two approaches each lead to an explanation that is either \emph{true to the model} (marginal expectation) or \emph{true to the data} (conditional expectation).
+When the context is clear, we denote the Shapley value of the $i^{th}$ feature of observation $x$ at $f$ as $\phi_{x, i}(f)$ and use a superscript to indicate whether it is \emph{Interventional} $\phi_{x, i}^{(I)}(f)$ or \emph{Observational} $\phi_{x, i}^{(O)}(f)$.